ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

   >
   > On the other hand, if you are considering installing Proxmox VE in a virtual machine, do not forget to give that virtual machine access to the virtualization technology of your host's CPU.
 For instance, in VirtualBox there is an option named `Enable Nested VT-x/AMD-V` that allows you just that (although its activation is not straightforward).

-- Having less than 8 GiB of RAM will not cut it, the virtual machines you will use as Kubernetes nodes will use 2 GiB each.
+- Having less than 8 GiB of RAM does not cut it.
+The homelab setup explained in this guide deploys several software components, each with their own RAM requirements to take into account.
 So, starting from 8 GiB, the more RAM you can put in your computer the better.

-- Regarding storage, you will need at least one big enough internal storage drive and another big external one.
+- Regarding storage, you need at least one big enough internal storage drive and another big external one.

   - The internal one should be SSD, enabling you to get the best performance possible out of your system.
-Is in this drive where you should install the Proxmox VE platform and where you must put the root filesystems of your VMs.
+Is in this SSD drive where you must install the Proxmox VE platform and where you must put the root filesystems of your VMs.

   - The external one could be a 7200 RPM HDD, pluggable through the fastest USB port available.
-This drive would serve you as the backup storage.
+This drive can serve you as the backup storage.

-  - If you happen to have another big storage drive that you can put inside your computer, like in this guide's computer, you could use it as data storage.
+  - If you happen to have another big storage drive that you can put inside your computer, like in [this guide's reference hardware](#the-reference-hardware-setup), you can use it as data storage.

 - If you do not have it already, get an UPS.
 Running a server without one is risking damage or, at least, data losses in case of outages or electric spikes.

-A hardware setup like this will not allow you to use features usually found in professional environments such as RAID storage or high availability.
-Still, it will be enough to build a decent personal homelab.
+A hardware setup like this does not allow you to use features usually found in professional environments such as RAID storage or high availability.
+Still, it is enough to build a decent personal homelab.

 ## References